Hey loves, please watch, share, and like my new video/recording of my new poem Summer Vibes.

 We cannot walk around with chips on our shoulders and be ticking time bombs.
 And we cannot move forward from something that has never been fully addressed.
-That is why some people don’t understand why some people can’t move forward (there ares other factors why also) from a loss or traumatic event.
-Some people say Blacks should stop talking about slavery but if it has never fully been addressed and acknowledged with true empathy and understanding, then how can we.
-We have to address the pain and not let it turn into a bomb.
+That is why some people don’t understand why some people can’t move forward (although there are other factors why also) from a loss or traumatic event.
+Some people say Black people should stop talking about slavery.
+But if it has never fully been addressed and acknowledged with true empathy and understanding, then how can we?
+So, we have to address the pain and not let it turn into a bomb.
 Even God addresses and acknowledges the circumstances and pain in our lives, but with the intent to heal and grow us and impact others for good.

 Anyway, there is so much rage and pain in this world.
 Many human beings, no matter their nationality, ethnicity, social or class status are being consumed by anger.
 But Jesus came to give us life and life to the full and it is receivable through His salvation and your surrender.
 He knew we would have storms and issues in our lives.
 He knew this world was a hot mess and broken.
 But His truth, life and way are our shields.
 His Holy Spirit is our comforter and His Father has the last say.
 He is our defender and present help in the time of trouble.

 I was glad that the older gentleman intervened and tried to calm the man down and get him to control himself.
 I reiterate that we have to pursue and promote healing.
 And yes God can grow you and heal you during your storm!
 So, where can we begin.

 Im not a psychologist or therapist but I do know we all need healing from something.